Oil elevated ahead of Trump Iran announcement, shares firm

 U.S. crude futures last traded at $70.04 per barrel, down 1.0 percent from Monday’s settlement price.

-Global benchmark Brent crude futures LCOc1 stood at $75.62 per barrel, down 0.7 percent, having risen as high as $76.34 on Monday.
+Global benchmark Brent crude futures stood at $75.62 per barrel, down 0.7 percent, having risen as high as $76.34 on Monday.

 While caution on Trump’s statement kept many investors on edge, Asian shares made small gains, led by technology firms.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.2 percent, with information technology shares .MIAPJIT00PUS rising 0.4 percent.
-Japan's Nikkei .N225 was almost flat.
+MSCI’s broadest index of Asia-Pacific shares outside Japan gained 0.2 percent, with information technology shares rising 0.4 percent.
+Japan’s Nikkei was almost flat.

-On Wall Street on Monday, the S&P 500 .SPX gained 0.35 percent, boosted by Apple's (AAPL.O) sixth straight day of gains.
+On Wall Street on Monday, the S&P 500 gained 0.35 percent, boosted by Apple’s sixth straight day of gains.

 In currency markets, the dollar broadly held firm on the prospect of solid U.S. economic growth, helped partly by Trump’s tax cuts and spending, pointed to further rises in U.S. interest rates down the road.